vercel/next.js/examples/cms-sanity/README.md

 ```

 Your studio should be up and running on [http://localhost:3333](http://localhost:3333)!

+### Configure CORS for localhost

+You will be prompted for this when opening the studio for the first time.
+Follow the instructions to take you to Sanity Manage.

+Needed for live previewing unpublished/draft content.

+### Create content

 Create content in Sanity Studio and live preview it in Next.js, side-by-side, by opening these URLs: